slukits/lines/README.md

 	)
 ```

 above is as of now the simplest way to frame a component.
-Gaps allows to
+Gaps allow to
 do all sorts of framing, padding and guttering of a component.

 # Feature handling

 The feature concept answers the question after the default behavior of
 an ui-component.
-While we probably expect that we can scroll a
-component whose content doesn't fit in its screen area, do we also want
-a component whose content is shown tailed to be able to scroll up and
-down?
-Maybe, maybe not.

-Lets assume we have implemented the components App, MessageBar,
+Lets assume we have implemented the components App,
-Statusbar, Workspace and Panel.
-Lets further assume component App
+MessageBar, Statusbar, Workspace and Panel.
+Lets further assume
-stacks the components MessageBar, Workspace and Statusbar while a
+component App stacks the components MessageBar, Workspace and Statusbar
-Workspace  chains two panel instances p1 and p2.
+while a Workspace  chains two panel instances p1 and p2.

     APP--------------------------+
       |           mb             |